-Indicator 11: Pre-contract HQS inspections Maximum Points: 5
+Indicator 11: Initial unit inspections Maximum Points: 5

-- This indicator shows whether newly leased units pass HQS inspection on or before the effective date of the assisted lease and HAP contract. - Points are based on the percent of newly leased units that passed HQS inspection on or before the effective date of the lease and HAP contract, according to data from PIC.
+- This indicator shows whether newly leased units pass HQS inspection on or before the effective date of the assisted lease and HAP contract.
+This includes both initial and turnover inspections for the PBV program. - Points are based on the percent of newly leased units that passed HQS inspection on or before the effective date of the lease and HAP contract, according to data from PIC.

-Indicator 12: Annual HQS inspections Maximum Points: 10
+Indicator 12: Periodic inspections

-- This indicator shows whether the PHA inspects each unit under contract at least annually. - Points are based on the percent of annual HQS inspections of units under contract that are more than 2 months overdue, according to data from PIC.
+- This indicator shows whether the PHA has met its periodic inspection requirement for its units under contract. - Points are based on the percent of annual HQS inspections of units under contract that are more than 2 months overdue, according to data from PIC.

-Indicator 13: Lease-up

-Maximum Points: 20 points
+Indicator 13: Lease-up Maximum Points: 20 points